EdwardDoherty/JosephRDoherty/README.md

 **Hey, I'm Joe Doherty**

-🤖I'm a maker who's looking to start a career in IT.
+🤖I'm a maker who's looking to start a career in software.

 🎮I'm interested in game development, front end web dev, robotics, and any other cool tech!